U.S. diplomats to star in public impeachment hearings next week

 In a preview of what is to come, lawmakers leading the probe released testimony that showed the top U.S. diplomat in Ukraine, William Taylor, believed a White House-led effort to pressure Kiev to investigate Ukrainian energy company Burisma was motivated by a desire to help Trump win re-election next year.

-Hunter Biden, the son of former Vice President Joe Biden, served on Burisma’s board of directors at the time.
+Hunter Biden, the son of former Vice President Joe Biden, served on Burisma’s board of directors.
 Joe Biden is a leading Democratic contender to face Trump in the 2020 presidential election.

 “I understood the reason for investigating Burisma was to cast Vice President Biden in a bad light,” Taylor said, according to a transcript of last month’s closed-door testimony.